V-Sekai/.github/profile/README.md

 # What is V-Sekai?

-V-Sekai is a community-run, self-hostable virtual reality platform.
-It is being built from the ground up to be an open and extensible tool for building social VR experiences.
-This allows anyone to create their own VR platforms and run them on their own servers or self-hosted environments.
-It's free, open source and it works with existing VR hardware.
-Help us build #godotvr by [joining the V-Sekai discord server!](https://discord.gg/7BQDHesck8)
+Join the V-Sekai team on [the V-Sekai discord server!](https://discord.gg/7BQDHesck8)!
+We're developing a free, open source virtual reality platform.
+We work to make it user-friendly and fulfill a need in the VR community.
+Come help us build #godotvr!